that has never been explained is what actually started the Revolutionary

 Almost every war

-has some event (or related group of events) that focuses attention, polarizes
+is started by some event (or related group of events) that focuses attention, polarizes

 the masses, drives people to outrage and then elevates it until one or